 In addition to the templates, drag and drop capability has been added to the nD protocol tree.
 Left click on a tree item, hold down the mouse button and begin to drag.
-Release the mouse to insert Mc Channel Current es (0 ms - fastest the item at a new location.
-There are protocol rules that restrict which items can be dragged and the location that items may be dropped.
+Release the mouse to insert protocol rules that restrict which items can be dragged and the location that items may be dropped.
 When an item is restricted you will see a restriction icon.
 Here an attempt was made to drag the repeat inside itself, which is an invalid action.